 In May 2016, a Preliminary Assessment (PA) was accomplished to document historical potential for soil, groundwater, sediment and surface water contamination.
-The determined that Ellington has 9 Potential Release Locations (PRL), based on the Texas Commission on Environmental Quality (TCEQ) and EPA detectable screening limits.
-December 2018, follow-up а Inspection (SI) was conducted on-Base to determine if PFOS/PFOA contamination occurred at the 9 PRLs.
+The PA determined that Ellington has 9 Potential Release Locations (PRL), based on the Texas Commission on Environmental Quality (TCEQ) and EPA detectable screening limits.
+In December 2018, a follow-up Site Inspection (SI) was conducted on-Base to determine if PFOS/PFOA contamination occurred at the 9 PRLs.